Policies and Procedures

 Lakeland Central School District policy requires that all medication must be picked up by a parent or guardian on or before the last day of school.
 Any remaining medication will be disposed of at the close of the last day.

 The district's School Health Services program supports your child's academic success by promoting health in the school setting.
 One way to provide care for your child is by performing the health screenings as mandated by New York State.

-- Distance acuity for all newly entering students and students in Pre-Kindergarten, Kindergarten, Grades 1, 2, 3, 5, 7, and 10.
+- Distance and near acuity for all newly entering students and students in Pre-Kindergarten, Kindergarten, Grades 1, 3, 5, 7, and 11.

-- Scoliosis (spinal curvature) screening for all students Grades 5-9.
+- Scoliosis (spinal curvature) screening for girls Grades 5 & 7 and for boys Grades 9.

 A letter will be sent home if there are any findings on the school screening that would cause concern or need medical follow-up.
 If you have any questions, please call your child's school health office.